Trademark registration in UAE in 3 easy steps

 Typically, you would not be able to register a proper name such as yours, as a trademark.
 The only exceptions may be if you can show that your name has become identified in the minds of public with your specific goods and/or services.

 There is no one system of global trademark registration.
 Hence, applications are required to be filed separately for each jurisdiction, save in cases where some countries allow for one application through a treaty.
 An example is Madrid Protocol which covers multiple jurisdictions.
 UAE is not a party to the Madrid Protocol.

 A registration of a trademark can be challenged by a third party who may claim prior rights to the trademark.
 Typically, this happens at the time of publication of the trademark in Trademark Journal and local newspapers as part of the registration process.
 In case of a challenge, necessary process is required to be followed before an application can be finally successful.

 Your personal information is kept secure and private.
-This website uses up to a 256-bit, high-grade SSL to transmit all personal information.
+This website uses an Extended Validation (EV) SSL to transmit all personal information.

 Legal Inz strives to meet the needs of all of our customers.
 If you are not completely satisfied with our services, please contact us.